TRafi9/Islamic-productivity/extra/kubernetesNotes.md

 `kubectl get pods/<pod name>`

+### View container logs from the pod its running in

+`kubectl logs -f pod/tpm-backend-c5587bf9b-89pds -c cloud-sql-proxy`

+-c stands for container
+`kubectl logs -f pod/<pod name> -c <container name that is set in deployment.yaml>`

 ## Debugging

 First see what is running within the pod and see if the descriptors make sense: